BrenoMacedo56/Hive-Defender/README.md

 ## Conclusion

-Hive Defender represents a significant step in applying cutting-edge technologies for bee preservation.
+Hive Defender will represent a significant step in applying cutting-edge technologies for bee preservation.
 By identifying and alerting about the presence of threats like the *Varroa destructor*, the system contributes to maintaining hive health, crucial for pollination and environmental balance.

-This project not only offers a practical solution to an urgent problem but also serves as a learning platform for deepening knowledge in AI and computer vision applied to environmental preservation.
+This project not only aims to offers a practical solution to an urgent problem but also serves as a learning platform for deepening knowledge in AI and computer vision applied to environmental preservation.
 In the future, Hive Defender has the potential to expand to include the detection of other threats, further contributing to the protection of these vital insects.

-*Note: This is a first project in the field of Computer Vision, representing an initial step in exploring this fascinating technology.*
+>This is my first project in the field of Computer Vision, don't expect to see anything fancy here.*